sibamunsanje/bookmark_manager/README.md

 ![Domain model snap for user story](https://github.com/sibamunsanje/bookmark_manager/blob/master/Image%20from%20iOS.jpg)

-## Set up Instructions for database
+## Set up Instructions for bookmark_manager database

 #Connect to psql
-#Create the database using the psql command CREATE DATABASE bookmark_manager;
+Create the database using the psql command CREATE DATABASE bookmark_manager;
-#Connect to the database using the pqsl command \c bookmark_manager;
+Connect to the database using the pqsl command \c bookmark_manager;
-#Run the query we have saved in the file 01_create_bookmarks_table.sql
+Run the query we have saved in the file 01_create_bookmarks_table.sql

+## Set up instructions for bookmark_manager_test database
+Create the database using the psql command CREATE DATABASE bookmark_manager_test;